Charles E. Sexey: New Zealand

 In an account recorded on 17 April 1935 by Mr. J. Oliphant, Sexey's daughter Elizabeth Mainwaring stated as follows: "This is the story of Rihi Huanga daughter of Charles Sexey a Pākehā (European) who came to the Waikato in the early days, long before Morgan the Missionary.
 He was one of four stowaway boys, all Pakehas, who came up the Waikato from the coast.
 Porokora and Hakepa, two of the Waikato chiefs, adopted them."

 Although Sexey's arrival in New Zealand has not been dated, the New Zealand Government Gazette of 1841 gave notice of a letter awaiting him at the post office.
 By that time, he had adopted a local name, Tiara Tikitini, and he was living in Te Awamutu.
-Te Awamutu was a pa, a settlement occupied by the Waikato people.
+Te Awamutu was a pā, a settlement occupied by the Waikato people.
 They had fled there from Ngāpuhi at the time of the Matakitaki massacre in 1822 and were given shelter by the Ngati-Ngutu people and land at Otawhao.
 There a pa was built by Ngutu, son of Whaita of the Ngati-Turanga or Tainui people.
 This was the world of the young Charles Sexey, a pa occupied by the Waikato people, with the ministry of the Reverend Morgan, a devout Protestant and staunch anti-Catholic.

 According to local custom Sexey married a chief's daughter named Rihi (Rea) Tahuta and they had four children, Catherine (birth date unknown), Henry (born about 1843), Sarah (born 23 October 1846) and Elizabeth (born 26 March 1848).
 During the early years he is recorded as making his living as a 'flour miller'.
 In 1847, a Mr. Hardington of the Victoria Hotel appointed Sexey as his agent and an Auckland street directory of 1848 shows him as having a shop in Shortland Street.

 However, on 6 June 1849 he left New Zealand forever, leaving behind his wife and four young children.
 He was off to make his fortune in the goldfields of California.
 He sailed on the brig Fanny, which arrived in San Francisco on 29 August 1849, with Captain Francis D. Leathard in charge.
 On board were 42 passengers with children.